Yellow-footed Gulls

 Description:

-Adults are similar in appearance to the Western Gull, with a white head, dark, slate-colored back and wings, and a thick yellow bill.
+Adults are similar in appearance to the Western Gull, with a white head, dark, slate-coloured back and wings, and a thick yellow bill.

 Its legs are yellow, though first winter birds do display pink legs like those of the Western Gull.
 It attains full plumage at three years of age.